|Mirror [#1]||Smoke and Ashes.pdf||33,227 KB/Sec|

 SELECTED AS WATERSTONES' THRILLER OF THE MONTH, JULY 2019

 CHOSEN BY THE SUNDAY TIMES AS ONE OF 100 BEST CRIME NOVELS SINCE 1945

 SHORTLISTED FOR THE 2019 CWA SAPERE HISTORICAL DAGGER

 LONGLISTED FOR THE 2019 CWA GOLD DAGGER

 ‘Smoke and Ashes is Abir Mukherjee's best book yet; a brilliantly conceived murder mystery set amidst political and social turmoil – beautifully crafted’ C.J.
 Sansom

 India, 1921.
-Haunted by his memories of the Great War, Captain Sam Wyndham is battling a serious addiction to opium that he must keep secret from his superiors in the Calcutta police force.
+Captain Sam Wyndham is battling a serious addiction to opium that he must keep secret from his superiors in the Calcutta police force.

 But Wyndham finds himself in a tight spot when he stumbles across a corpse in an opium den.
 When he then comes across a second body bearing the same injuries, Wyndham is convinced that there's a deranged killer on the loose.